 Dr. Peery holds a Masters degree in microbiology (Ohio State University), and a PhD in pharmacology (University of Saskatchewan).
 He is currently on a post-doctoral fellowship at the University of Calgary.
 In addition to his post-doctoral studies, his research interests are in the immunological pathogenesis of anti-NMDA receptor encephalitis and other neuroautoimmune disorders and in immunohistochemical detection of tumors.
 Dr. Peery is a director and founding member of the Anti-NMDA Receptor Encephalitis Foundation and serves as its Research Director.

-Dr. Warren Foster
+Dr. Lauren Foster

 Board of Directors